 - Two letters of recommendation.
 These letters must come from Vanderbilt faculty.
 One letter must be from the faculty member who has agreed to be your faculty mentor.
 These letters can be mailed directly to the program or they can be included along with the application in a sealed envelope.

 - A current Vanderbilt transcript.
 Only a Vanderbilt transcript is needed.
 There is no need to include transcripts from high school.

-In addition to the procedures specified in the above brochure, applicants to the 4+1 Program must also complete the petition available at this web site.
-This petition will be signed off by the DGS if is the student is admitted into the 4+1 program.
+In addition to the procedures specified in the above brochure, applicants to the 4+1 Program must also complete the petition available here .
+This petition will be signed off by the DGS if the student is admitted into the 4+1 program.

 All application materials should be submitted to Angel Gaither in the Department of Psychology, 301C Wilson Hall.